-The Bob McSpadden Memorial Fireworks Show will take place on Friday, June 30, at the High School football field, 801 North Adair Street, in Vinita.
-The show runs from 8 to 10 p.m., with fireworks taking place at dusk.
+The Sixth Annual Bob McSpadden Memorial Fireworks Show will take place on Friday, June 30, at the High School football field, 801 North Adair Street, in Vinita.
+The gates open at 7:30 p.m., with fireworks taking place at dusk.

 It's sponsored by the Vinita Chamber of Commerce.
 The event is free, however a variety of concessions provided by various organizations will be available.
+Music and children's events will also take place.
 For more information, persons interested may call 918-256-7133.

 • Huckleberry Festival Carnival